rcgsheffield/sheffield_hpc/bessemer/software/parallel/impi.rst

 .. warning::

    The Bessemer cluster does not have a high performance interconnect between nodes.
-As a result cross-node MPI performance will be sharply limited in comparison to ShARC.
+As a result cross-node MPI performance will be sharply limited in comparison to Stanage.

-   In addition, cross-node MPI is not normally permitted as these kinds of workloads should be run on the ShARC cluster for the reason above.
+   In addition, cross-node MPI is not normally permitted as these kinds of workloads should be run on the Stanage cluster for the reason above.

 Examples